 The most exciting aspect of a project for Barry is the opportunity to meld the disparate and often conflicting requirements from the client, the city and other stakeholders into an elegant solution that no one could have proposed singly.
 Barry always searches for the synergy of the project.
 He always aims to discover how a project can create the greatest possible improvement to the clients’ lives and the greater social fabric with the available resources.

-Carol has a Master’s degree in Architecture from Ryerson University, where she also received a Bachelor of Architectural Science with a specialization in Project Management.
+Carol is a licenced Architect, with a Master’s degree in Architecture from Toronto Metropolitan University, formerly Ryerson University, where she also received a Bachelor of Architectural Science with a specialization in Project Management.
 Her master’s thesis focused on creating socially inclusive housing that works to accommodate Toronto’s diverse population without compromising the needs of the individual in the pursuit of a more user-focused city.
 User-focused design has become a central theme throughout her professional and personal life.